-Delta Lake provides feature which validates schema and throws an exceptions if the schema is not matched.
-Delta Lake uses the below rules to check if the schema of the Dataframe matches with delta table to perform operations :
+Delta Lake provides a feature which validates schema and throws an exception if the schema is not matched.
+Delta Lake uses the below rules to check if the schema of the Dataframe matches with delta table to perform operations:

 - When we are writing to a delta table from a dataframe, if the columns datatype is not matched an exception is thrown.

 - Delta table columns are case insensitive.
-If the columns contains same letters it throws an error.
+If the columns contain the same letters it throws an error.

 As you might know, Spark works on schema on read which means it doesn’t check for schema validation while writing to a target location.
 But when we try to read from the target location it throws an error.

 Delta lake allows users to merge schema.
 If there are columns in the DataFrame not present in the delta table, an exception is raised.
 If new columns are added due to change in requirement, we can add those columns to the target delta table using the mergeSchema option provided by Delta Lake.